 What do I do if buffalo are blocking the road?
 Is it safe to drive into the herd?
-And, can I pet a buffalo?

-Bison, casually called buffalo, are so accustomed to cars and asphalt roads that they seem to know the right-of-way.
+Bison, also called buffalo, are so accustomed to cars and asphalt roads that they seem to know the right-of-way.
 Driving slowly behind a group of bison plodding along a two-lane road, you can certainly maneuver around them whenever it’s safe.
 Bison, when they do travel on the Grand Loop or other roads, usually don’t stop in the middle of the road, either.

 You won’t like a bison when he or she is angry, either.
-Despite their bony, 6-foot-tall frame, their herd instincts make them sensitive to outsiders, aggressive and easily agitated, and they can run up to 35 miles per hour if they feel like chasing you away.
-They’ve been known to throw grown men ten feet in the air like ragdolls with a just hook and jerk of their horns.
+Despite their bony, 6-foot-tall frame, their herd instincts make them sensitive to outsiders, aggressive and easily agitated.
+They can run up to 35 miles per hour if they feel like chasing you.
+They’ve been known to throw grown men 10 feet in the air like rag dolls with a just hook and jerk of their horns.
 In short, when encountering a bison, stay at least twenty-five yards away—or else.